 We have enjoyed these potatoes a few times now and I like that I can set them up, turn them on and go to the grill to cook the steaks (or whatever else we are having.)
 I plan on making these with Prime Rib too next time we make it.
 See, like I said they go well with everything!
 And can make an impressive side dish for your holiday dinner.

 I have experimented with many different ways of making Instant Pot potatoes, these baby potatoes and mashed potatoes are our favorite.
-I will share the mashed potatoes as well in a future post, they are quite easy too.
+They are both so easy to make!

 We chose to use a mixture of different color potatoes: